ClifHouck/unified/README.md

 # Features

-* Command line utility `unified`: makes it easy to send requests to UniFi APIs and get their responses.
+* Command line utility `unified` makes it easy to send requests to UniFi APIs and get their responses.
 * Fully-featured Golang client for type-safe, programmatic access to UniFi APIs.

 # Quickstart
+>[!WARNING]
+>The CLI will make changes to the persistent configuration of your device(s).
+>It is recommended that you [backup](https://help.ui.com/hc/en-us/articles/360008976393-Backups-and-Migration-in-UniFi) your configuration(s) prior to making changes.

+## Installation

 Install `unified` from `go`:
 ```bash